CommonAccord/Site-Source/Doc/Service/Sec/IP_Library.md

 SP.=[Z/Sec/s3]

-3P.Ti=Third Party Intellectual Property
+3P.Ti={Third_Party_Intellectual_Property}

 3.0.sec=Supplier shall not, without {Company}’s written authorization, disclose or use, in Supplier’s work with the {Company}, any secret or confidential information of others, nor incorporate into the {Services} and/or any deliverables to {Company} under {this_Agreement}:

-3P.1.sec=any software, applications, or components or other materials subject to Intellectual Property rights owned by any party (including Supplier) other than {Company} ("Third Party Intellectual Property”); or
+3P.1.sec=any software, applications, or components or other materials subject to Intellectual Property rights owned by any party (including Supplier) other than {Company} ("{Third_Party_Intellectual_Property}”); or

-3P.2.sec=any software, applications, or components or other materials, which are functionally dependent upon {Company}’s use of Third Party Intellectual Property.
+3P.2.sec=any software, applications, or components or other materials, which are functionally dependent upon {Company}’s use of {Third_Party_Intellectual_Property}.

-3P.90.sec=If {Company} provides such written authorization, Supplier shall, in the absence of written agreement to the contrary, provide, at no expense to {Company}, all licenses to such Third Party Intellectual Property and which {Company} does not already have and which are reasonably necessary for {Company} to lawfully make all uses of the {Services} and/or any deliverables contemplated in {this_Agreement}
+3P.90.sec=If {Company} provides such written authorization, Supplier shall, in the absence of written agreement to the contrary, provide, at no expense to {Company}, all licenses to such {Third_Party_Intellectual_Property} and which {Company} does not already have and which are reasonably necessary for {Company} to lawfully make all uses of the {Services} and/or any deliverables contemplated in {this_Agreement}

 3P.=[Z/Sec/s2]